 There are about 3200 fitness instructors, yoga trainers and personal trainers on the Register of Exercise Professionals.
 This number is expected to rise by 7% by 2020.

 - fitness centres

 - fitness clubs.

 - work for fitness centres or gyms as an employee

-- hire a space at a fitness centre/gym and work independently
+- hire a space at a community hall, fitness centre or gym, and work independently

 - set up a business in their own premises

-- Beddie, R, chief executive, Fitness New Zealand, Careers New Zealand interview, November 2013.
+- Beddie, R, chief executive, Exercise Association of New Zealand, Careers Directorate - Tertiary Education Commission interview, January 2018.

 Progression and specialisations

 Personal trainers/fitness instructors may progress to set up their own fitness or personal training business.

 They may specialise in areas such as: